BBK-PiJ-2014-66/exercises/day11/README.md

 # 3 Generic list
 *Modify the doubly-linked list that you have created in past weeks to make it generic, i.e. to allow it to have values of its elements of any type.* The doubly-linked list was done in week 7 but [E05DoublyLinkedLists.java](../day07/E05DoublyLinkedLists.java) is very wrapped up with patient stuff.
-So instead work from `LinkedList.java` coursework3.
+So instead work from coursework3 in particular `LinkedList.java`